fboukezzoula/PlaceholdersKit/README.md

 * These environment values are taken from a Consul KV store during the deployment ("on the fly/live streaming").
 The primary use case for this PlaceholdersKit tool is to be able to build native Consul-based configuration into your Docker image without needing glue such as environement variables, use tempories files, multiple sed commands, copy/move files, etc ...

-# What need the PlaceholdersKit tool ?
+# What are the command line arguments for this PlaceholdersKit tool ?

 The command line arguments are :